Program overview

 The Master of Education program at Lakehead University offers several unique experiences that enhance the learning journey:

-• Opportunities for interdisciplinary collaboration with various academic units.
+• Opportunities for interdisciplinary collaboration with other academic units.

-• Access to specialized resources, including the Centre for Place and Sustainability Studies and the Multi-Data Convergence Laboratory.
+• Access to Canada Research Chairs and specialized research centers, such as the Centre for Place and Sustainability Studies.

 Career Options